 Bo excels at teaching casting, and his ability to identify faults and then correct them; is second to none.
 He is a fabulous instructor, equally adept at instructing beginners or teaching the finer points of fly fishing to the more experienced.

 In recent years, Bo has done a lot of guiding in New Zealand, and he is now one of our leading NZ guides.
-He also helps with the Montana trips, and is a qualified drift boat guide, after nearly two decades of tutelage by Antony, David and Geoff.
+He also helps to run our Montana trips, and is a qualified drift boat guide, after more than two decades on the oars working with Goulburn Valley Fly Fishing.

 Bo is the perfect companion on the river or road.
 He is funny, patient, and hard-working.
 He goes above and beyond what is expected on every single occasion, and he has an innate ability to make people feel at ease from the moment they meet him.
 As such, he is one of our most requested guides.

 Lachlan is a quiet and unassuming individual with immense back-country experience.

 He came to fly fishing while still in the army where he served for ten years, and he moved to the Goulburn Valley after returning from Afghanistan and deciding that he wanted to live the quiet life as a fishing guide.
 He lives close to the Goulburn River with his wife and two young daughters.